Garfield Thomas Haywood

-Garfield Thomas Haywood (July 15, 1880 - April 12, 1931) was an American pastor and songwriter who served as Presiding Bishop of the Pentecostal Assemblies of the World from 1925 to 1931.
+Garfield Thomas Haywood (July 15, 1880 - April 12, 1931) was an American Oneness Pentecostal (Apostolic) pastor and songwriter who served as Presiding Bishop of the Pentecostal Assemblies of the World from 1925 to 1931.

 Early life

 Haywood, who was African-American, was born to Bennett and Pennyann Haywood in Greencastle, Indiana, in 1880 and moved to Haughville, a neighborhood in Indianapolis, at the age of three.
 As a child, he attended School 52 and then Shortridge High School.
 Haywood was employed by the Indianapolis Freeman and Indianapolis Recorder newspapers as a cartoonist.